-either the premise of L{\flat} is the (positive) conclusion of an axiom link L{ax} and there is no other link with some positive conclusions in R; (ii) or the premise of L{\flat} is the conclusion of a \otimes -tree t{\otimes} (possibly reduced to an edge or to a 1-link) with front conclusions of 1-links above and there is no other link in R introducing a positive formula (we already found the unique \flat -link).
+According to the correctness criterion (§3.b), R has only one b-link L_b .
+Since this is the only link which has a positive premise and a negative conclusion, all the links with positive conclusions must be above L_b in R. There are two cases: (i) either the premise of L_b is the (positive) conclusion of an axiom link L{ax} and there is no other link with some positive conclusions in R; (ii) or the premise of L_b is the conclusion of a \otimes -tree t{\otimes} (possibly reduced to an edge or to a 1-link) with front conclusions of !-links above and there is no other link in R introducing a positive formula (we already found the unique \flat -link).

 In the first case, the axiom also introduces a negative atom X which cannot be the premise of any link.
-So, R has no other link than L{\flat} and L{ax} (in particular, R is a leaf of π).
+So, R has no other link than L_b and L{ax} (in particular, R is a leaf of π).

 Now the second case.
-The conclusion G^{\perp} is a MELLpol formula N (if G^{\perp} was an atom X then there will be an axiom introducing it in R).
-Above the edge e^{-} , labeled by N, there is a \mathcal{P} -tree $t{\mathcal{P}}$ with ?-links above.
+The conclusion G^{\perp} is a MELLpol formula N (if G^{\perp} was a atom X then there will be an axiom introducing it in R).
+Above the edge e^- , labeled by N, there is a \Re -tree t{\Re} with ?-links above.
 There is no other !-link introducing negative conclusions than the above mentioned.
-If there was one, this would be a \flat formula (because we already found the G^{\perp} conclusion) but flat formulæ are only introduced by \flat -links (there is only one, L{\flat}) and !-links (another one than the above mentioned will also introduce a positive conclusion).
-Since the premises of the ?-link are \flat formulæ they have to be chosen among the conclusion of L{\flat} or of the !-links.
-The others conclusions of these last links which are not premises of ?-links are the conclusions $\flat F_1, \ldots, \flat F_k$ of R. So there is a pairwise connection σ_R of: the conclusion of t{\otimes} and the auxiliary conclusions of the !-links with: the premises of the ?-links and the conclusions of R different from e^- .
+If there was one, this must be a b formula (because we already found the G^{\perp} conclusion) but flat formulæ are only introduced by b-links (there is only one, L{b}) and !-links (another one than the above mentioned will also introduce a positive conclusion).
+Since the premises of the ?-link are b formulæ they have to be chosen among the conclusion of L{b} or of the !-links.
+The others conclusions of these last links which are not premises of ?-links are the conclusions bF{1}, \ldots, bF{k} of R. So there is a pairwise connection σ{R} of: the conclusion of t{\otimes} and the auxiliary conclusions of the !-links with: the premises of the ?-links and the conclusions of R different from e^{-} .